A quasi-monolithic localized high-order ALE finite element method for multi-scale fluid-structure interaction problems: Numerical Results

 \subsection{3D FSI simulation of a free falling sphere in fluid}

 Beyond demonstrating satisfactory performance in two-dimensional settings, the present model and its associated algorithm can be readily extended to three-dimensional cases.

 {Following the data provided in \cite{ten2002particle}, we designed and performed a simulation of the free fall of a small sphere in a tank.
-The tank has dimensions of 100mm×100mm×160 mm.
-The sphere density is 1120 kg/m³, released from rest at at point (50mm, 50mm, 120mm).
-Simulations were conducted for four liquids with different viscosity, and the respective parameters are listed in the table below.
-Non-slip boundary condition is applied to all the walls of the tank during simulation.
-The Young's mudulous of the ball is set to be E=1e9 Pa to simulate a rigid body's motion}
+The tank has dimensions of $100\,\mathrm{mm}\times100\,\mathrm{mm}\times160\,\mathrm{mm}$.
+The sphere density is $1120\,\mathrm{kg/m^3}$, released from rest at point $(50\,\mathrm{mm}, 50\,\mathrm{mm}, 120\,\mathrm{mm})$.
+Simulations were performed for four working liquids of different viscosities; the corresponding density, dynamic viscosity, and Reynolds number for each case are summarized in Table~\ref{table_parameter}.
+A no-slip boundary condition is applied on all the walls of the tank.
+The dimensionless shear modulus of the ball is set to $\mu_s = 10^{9}$ to approximate rigid-body motion.}

-{Figure \ref{fig:freefall different time} shows the simulation result of velocity field of case 1 at different time.
-The color represents the magnitude of the velocity field of both the ball and the fluid while the arrow near the ball shows the direction of the velocity field.
-Figure \ref{fig:freefall sketch} (a) and (b) illustrate the time evolution of the sphere height-diameter ratio and the falling velocity, respectively, for the four simulated cases.
-Additionally, experimental data from \cite{ten2002particle} are included for comparison.}
+{Figure \ref{fig:freefall_different_time} shows the simulated velocity field of case 1 at four time instants.
+The color encodes the magnitude of the velocity for both the sphere and the surrounding fluid, and the arrows near the sphere indicate the flow direction.
+Figures \ref{fig:freefall_sketch}(a) and (b) show the time evolution of the sphere height-diameter ratio and the falling velocity for the four simulated cases, with the experimental data of \cite{ten2002particle} overlaid for comparison.}

-{As can be seen from the sketch, the simulation result is highly consistent with the experimental data under different cases, indicating he proposed algorithm exhibits high numerical accuracy.}
+{The simulated height-diameter ratio and the falling velocity match the experimental data of \cite{ten2002particle} across the four viscosity cases, with deviations remaining within the experimental uncertainty.
+The match holds across the Reynolds number range $Re \in [1.5, 31.9]$, confirming that the three-dimensional implementation reproduces the inertial-viscous balance during the gravitational acceleration phase and the asymptotic terminal-velocity regime.}